[ Back to ] -> [ Back to Books for All Ages ]

 Please click on individual books to learn more.
 Her works include:

-WALLS, the story of two cousins in 1961 Berlin—caught on opposite sides of the Cold War standoff between American and Soviet forces and the city’s constant espionage—confronted with the overnight raising of the Berlin Wall.
-A NCSS/CBC Notable; a Bank Street College of Education Best Book; a Kirkus 100 Best YA Novels 2021, a Kirkus Best YA Historical Fiction, and a TLA Tayshas High School Reading List Recommendation)
+WALLS, a "docudrama" style novel of two cousins in 1961 Berlin—caught on opposite sides of the Cold War standoff between American and Soviet forces and the city’s omnipresent espionage—confronted with the overnight raising of the Berlin Wall.
+(A NCSS/CBC Notable; Bank Street College of Education Best Book; Kirkus 100 Best YA Novels of 2021, Kirkus Best YA Historical Fiction, and a TXLA TAYSHAS High School Reading List Recommendation.)

-SUSPECT RED, a 1950s McCarthy-era story of two teenage boys caught up in the Red Scare’s paranoia, winner of the Grateful American Book Prize, a NCSS/CBC Notable, a Bank Street College Best Book, a TXLA’s TAYSHAS High School Reading List Recommendation, and a finalist for the PA Young Readers’ State Award.
+SUSPECT RED, a McCarthy-era story of two teenage boys caught up in the Red Scare’s paranoia, winner of the Grateful American Book Prize.
+(Also a NCSS/CBC Notable, Bank Street College of Education Best, TXLA’s TAYSHAS High School Reading List Recommendation, and a finalist for the PA Young Readers’ State Award.)

 DA VINCI’S TIGER, a biographical novel about Ginevra de Benci, the celebrated young, proto-feminist poet in Leonardo’s first portrait (the master’s only work permanently housed in the United States), set in the intrigue and pageantry of the Renaissance’s mecca, the Medici-run city of Florence.

-STORM DOG—a whimsical, contemporary story of a young teen misfit finding her voice through the redemptive magic of nature, music, a stray dog, the power of her imagination, dog-dancing, and an apple blossom parade.
+STORM DOG—a whimsical, contemporary story of a young teen misfit finding her voice through the redemptive magic of the Blue Ridge, nature, music, a stray dog, the power of her imagination, dog-dancing, and an apple blossom parade.

-With New York Times best-selling illustrator Lynn Munsinger, Elliott has also published five picture-books, including HUNTER’S BEST FRIEND AT SCHOOL, an IRA/CBC Children’s Choice, VA Readers’ Choice finalist, Texas Library Association 2 X 2 Reading List, A STRING OF HEARTS, and THANKSGIVING DAY THANKS.
+With New York Times best-selling illustrator Lynn Munsinger, Elliott has also published five picture-books, including HUNTER’S BEST FRIEND AT SCHOOL, an IRA/CBC Children’s Choice, VA Readers’ Choice finalist, TXLA 2 X 2 Reading List, A STRING OF HEARTS, and THANKSGIVING DAY THANKS.